greenyouse/browserific/docs/README.md

 we'll need to create a high-level, abstract library to write our ClojureScript code in.
 The goal is to have a unified API in ClojureScript that doesn't deal with the incidental complexity of things like JS callbacks.
-I want to code apps without having to think about the specifics of the browser API or low-level JS details.
+I want to code apps without having to think about the specifics of the browser APIs or low-level JS details.

 The first step in the creation of the library will be writing a ClojureScript